kathleenDD/go-the-f-to-sleep-game/README.md

 Enjoy!

-<font size="6">**  Most, if not all icons are created by Freepik and downloaded from flaticon.com.
-Backround image designed by vectorpouch, downloaded from freepik.com.</font>
+<i>**  Most, if not all icons are created by Freepik and downloaded from flaticon.com.
+Backround image designed by vectorpouch, downloaded from freepik.com.</i>